rust-lang/rust/text/0000-integer-overflow.md

 Note that this is only for potential convenience.
 The type-based approach has the drawback that e.g. `Vec<int>` and `Vec<Wrapping<int>>` are incompatible types.

+## Lint

+In general it seems inadvisable to use operations with error conditions (like a naked `+` or `-`) in unsafe code.
+It would be better to use explicit `checked` or `wrapped` operations as appropriate.
+The same holds for destructors, since unwinding in destructors is inadvisable.
+Therefore, the RFC recommends a lint be added against such operations, defaulting to warn, though the details (such as the name of this lint) are not spelled out.

 # Drawbacks

 **Making choices is hard.** Having to think about whether wraparound